apache/couchdb/README.md

     brew install erlang icu4c spidermonkey
     brew ln icu4c

-#### Building and installing dbcore
+#### Building and installing BigCouch

-`$CLOUDANT_SRC` is the directory holding your downloaded source files, while `$PREFIX` is the prefix to which the software is installed (defaults to `/opt/dbcore`):
+`$CLOUDANT_SRC` is the directory holding your downloaded source files, while `$PREFIX` is the prefix to which the software is installed (defaults to `/opt/bigcouch`):

     cd $CLOUDANT_SRC
     ./configure -p $PREFIX
     make
     sudo make install

 `sudo` is only necessary when installing to a prefix which is not user-writeable.
-In any case, the installer tries to chown the database directory and logfile to the user who configured dbcore.
+In any case, the installer tries to chown the database directory and logfile to the user who configured BigCouchbigcouch.

-#### Starting dbcore
+#### Starting BigCouch

-    $PREFIX/bin/dbcore
+    $PREFIX/bin/bigcouch

 Now, visit http://localhost:5984/_utils in a browser to verify the CouchDB node is operational.

-dbcore listens on two ports.
+BigCouch listens on two ports.
 Defaults and explanations:

  * 5984 - front door, cluster-aware port, appears as a standalone CouchDB.
  * 5986 - back door, single-node port, used for admin functions

-Note: see the rel/sv/README file for information on using runit to stop/start dbcore.
+Note: see the `rel/sv/README` file for information on using `runit` to stop/start BigCouch.

 #### Joining a new node to the cluster

-Each dbcore node has a local `nodes` database, accessible through the backend interface on port 5986.
+Each BigCouch node has a local `nodes` database, accessible through the backend interface on port 5986.
 Documents in the `nodes` DB name nodes in the cluster.
 To add a new node, create a document with that node's name as the ID.
 For example

-    curl -X PUT http://foo.example.com:5986/nodes/dbcore@bar.example.com -d {}
+    curl -X PUT http://foo.example.com:5986/nodes/bigcouch@bar.example.com -d {}

 Everything else should be automatic, provided the machines can ping each other and the nodes set the same magic cookie.
 You are advised to change the magic cookie from the default in `rel/etc/vm.args` when on a public network.